fmerg/pymerkle/docs/source/encryption.rst

     0
     >>>

-Direct object encryption
+Direct JSON encryption
 ------------------------

-*Encrypting an object* (a JSON entity) *into* the Merkle-tree means updating it with a newly created leaf storing the digest of the corresponding JSON string (that is, encrypting its stringification as a single record).
-Use the `.encryptObject`_ method to encrypt any dictionary (*dict*) with serialized values as follows:
+*Encrypting a JSON into* the Merkle-tree means updating it with a newly created leaf storing the digest of the corresponding JSON.
+Use the `.encryptJSON`_ method to encrypt any dictionary with serialized values as follows:

 .. code-block:: python

-    tree.encryptObject({'b': 0, 'a': 1})
+    tree.encryptJSON({'b': 0, 'a': 1})

 which is the same as